Flexocor Bass Strings

 (and again) it boils down to what works best for that particular

 bass and the playing style of the player.
-If you want a stronger
+If you want a

-using a Permanent E string instead.
+we recommend using a Permanent E string instead.

 We have the lowest priced bass strings in the world.
-See our complete
+See our

 upright bass strings page for prices and listing of the bass